sarahciston/codingcare/posts/0critintro.md

 Thus, form is always forming from within complex systems of interrelation.
 Formative and transformative technologies are more (and less) than their forms.
 They must emerge on our own terms — from the formats and methods of the communities they serve, with our values, goals, and approaches leading the way.

 Interdependence has been my intuitive compass, my frustration and fascination, for as long as I remember.
 I have searched for the means to describe this feeling, through art, literature, touch, and other means.
 Slowly and repeatedly, I keep finding that the best resources for describing this sense of interdependence come from Indigenous sources.

-*Interdependence is indigenous knowledge.*
+`Interdependence is indigenous knowledge.`

->>"an object or thing is not as important as one's relationship to it. [...] reality *is* relationships or sets of relationships." [@wilsonResearchCeremonyIndigenous2008, 73]
+>"an object or thing is not as important as one's relationship to it. [...] reality *is* relationships or sets of relationships." [@wilsonResearchCeremonyIndigenous2008, 73]

-This can fundamentally reshape the forms and functions of research, artmaking, valuemaking — because it acknowledges the varied principles on which it is founded.
-For example, in Indigenous epistemologies, says Shawn Wilson, "The concepts or ideas are not as important as the relationships that went into forming them.
-Again, an Indigenous epistemology has systems of knowledge built upon relationships between things, rather than on the things themselves." [@wilsonResearchCeremonyIndigenous2008] Fundamentally understanding differently knowledge, objects, relationships to them, necessarily reorients one's work and the forms it takes — in deeply formative ways.

->"We could not be without being in relationship with everything that surrounds us and is within us.
-Our reality, our ontology is the relationships." [@wilsonResearchCeremonyIndigenous2008, 73]

-To see form (shape, object) as relation, connection, is to position it in time and place.
+Fundamentally reorienting our understanding of objects and knowledge and ourselves as consituted by our relationships necessarily also reorients our work and the forms it takes, in deeply formative ways.
+Re-prioritizing relationships fundamentally reshapes the forms and functions of research, artmaking, valuemaking, worldmaking.
+To see form (shape, object) as relation (connection) is to position it in time and place.
 It is also to take "form" from its noun form (shape, object) into its verb form (mold, press, begin to exist).
 Like all verbs, then, implies subjects — the entities enacting and impressing a form into being, responsible for it, caring for it.
 Relationships.
 [This negates object-oriented ontologies and object-oriented programs that want to encapsulate and abstract away objects' entanglements with the world.]

->>Indigenous Research Paradigm: "a research paradigm is made up of four entities: ontology, epistemology, axiology and methodology.
-But rather than thinking of them as four separate ideas or entities, try to think of them in a circle: The entire circle is an Indigenous research paradigm.
-Its entities are inseparable and blend from one into the next.
-The whole of the paradigm is greater than the sum of its parts.[...] what Indigenous research is.
->"Relationality seems to sum up the whole Indigenous research paradigm to me.
-Just as the components of the paradigm are related, the components themselves all have to do with relationships.
-The ontology and epistemology are based upon a process of relationships that form a mutual reality.
-The axiology and methodology are based upon maintaining accountability to these relationships. [...]
-An Indigenous research paradigm is relational and maintains relational accountability."

->"An Indigenous axiology is built upon the concept of relational accountability. [...] value judgments lose their meaning.
-What is more important and meaningful is fulfilling a role and obligations in the research relationship—that is, being accountable to your relations."
-(Wilson 77) "Respect, reciprocity, and responsibility are key features in any healthy relationship and must be included in any Indigenous methodology;"
->"What am I contributing or giving back to the relationship?
+To frame research through relationships is also to foreground accountability by asking, as Shawn Wilson offers in *Research Is Ceremony*, "What am I contributing or giving back to the relationship?
 Is the sharing, growth and learning that is taking place reciprocal?"

-form: manifesto, toolkit, caldron, zine, prototypes, guides, documents of processes

->"the manifesto has given way to the tool kit.
-The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
-Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" (Gabrys 2019).
+Wilson says that in an Indigenous Research Paradigm, "What is more important and meaningful is fulfilling a role and obligations in the research relationship—that is, being accountable to your relations" [-@wilsonResearchCeremonyIndigenous2008].

+In this sense of reciprocity, the question of form takes shape as an offering.
+What does our creative work offer back, and in what form will that offering be most legible and accessible?
+Some forms I have tried: manifesto, toolkit, zine, prototype, platform, black box, machine, labyrinth, server, service, sentence, story, interface, guide, document, cauldron, process.

+As form moves into its verb shapes, identity too moves into practice.
+Johanna Hedva marks this as a pivot from identity politics to practices and methods, inextricably coupled as theory-practice:
->"to refigure the terms that would signify a particular position in an identity politic as terms that indicate a practice, a method.
-Disability, queerness, open source — not as identities, or groups I belong to, but as modes of doing, of how I practice myself.
+>"Disability, queerness, open source — not as identities, or groups I belong to, but as modes of doing, of how I practice myself.
 Being an outsider means that the question of theory and practice — how practice is affected by theory, how theory is constructed by practice — becomes the most important one.
-Membership to particular groups and experiences is often predicated on the visual — whether someone “looks like” they belong or not — which means that my membership to most groups must rely on something else.
-My belonging has more to do with how I enact that group’s politic" (Hedva, "Belonging", 2018)
+Membership to particular groups and experiences is often predicated on the visual — whether someone 'looks like' they belong or not — which means that my membership to most groups must rely on something else.
+My belonging has more to do with how I enact that group's politic" [@hedvaBelongingMess2018]

-deep interdisciplinarity
 print/digital media or platforms text/code languages or expression or systems backend blackbox / frontend visible platforms